maxhomer/recipe-rating-prediction/docs/index.md

 - `n_ingredients`: Number of ingredients used
 - `rating`: User rating for each recipe (0–5)

 We focus on predicting the **average rating** of each recipe based on structural attributes.
-The dataset contains approximately **N rows** after cleaning.
+The dataset contains approximately **83781 rows** after cleaning.

 ## Data Cleaning